bmedianet/CogSight-Personality/README.md

 Cognitive Insights - Personality
 ====================

-This folder is dedicated to maintaining and developing sample applications that demonstrate the core functionality of Behavioral Media Networks' (BMN) API, Cognitive Insights - Personality.
+This folder is dedicated to maintaining and developing sample applications that demonstrate the core functionality of the REST API called Cognitive Insights - Personality, developed by Behavioral Media Networks (BMN).

-This API is a wrapper around BMN's unique and novel methods for understanding and predicting personality traits from online communication and social media text.
-Our algorithm for personality extraction uses new methods in computational linguistics to predict the personality of an author of social media text, SMS, etc. along five dimensions: Extraversion, Emotional Stability, Agreeableness, Conscientiousness and Openness.
+This API is a wrapper around one of BMN's unique, cognitive algorithms that focuses on understanding and predicting personality traits in individuals by analyzing online communication and social media text.
+Our algorithm for personality prediction uses new methods in computational linguistics to predict the personality of an individual along five dimensions: Extraversion, Emotional Stability, Agreeableness, Conscientiousness and Openness.
+Each dimension is its own continuum, possessing two extremes between which an individual might fall.

+It works as follows:

+* The algorithm accepts unstructured, online text as input.
+* Then, it parses the text for important markers of personality.
+* Finally, it returns a personality prediction for the author of the provided text.

-Our algorithm is able to take unstructured text as input, parse it for important markers of personality, and return a categorical prediction of personality for each of the five dimentions listed above.
-For each dimension, the algorithm predicts one of three categories - yes, no or neutral.
-Neutral means that the author displayed both sides of the continuum equally, or neither.
-The meaning of the yes and no categories, however, is described below:
+This prediction has five components, one for each of the dimensions of personality listed above.
+For each dimension, the algorithm predicts that the user most closely belongs to one of three categories - "yes", "no" or "neutral".
+"Neutral" means that the author is somewhat closer to the center of that dimension's continuum.
+The "yes" and "no" categories mean that the individual falls closer to one of the two ends of the spectrum.
+What this means for each of the five dimensions is described below:

 <table>
 	<tr>